 Alcoholic Beverages to Drink When You’re Avoiding Sugar

-So, how do you avoid them?
+So, how do you avoid it?
 It is common knowledge that foods like breakfast cereals, sweet baked goods and frozen treats are heavy in added sugars, but some of the biggest culprits of added sugar are beverages.
 Just because it is in liquid form, doesn’t mean the calories don’t count.

-When it comes to adult (alcoholic) beverages, the problem liquid is usually the mixer.
+When it comes to alcoholic beverages, the problem liquid is usually the mixer.
 Choosing the wrong cocktail mixer can double your intake of calories and sugar, so it’s important to read the labels.
 If you’re paying more attention to your sugar intake, stay away from juices, sour mixes, cranberry cocktail or premade cocktail mixers in general.
 Adding soda water with a squeeze of citrus fruit will always be your best bet.

 When choosing your spirit, keep in mind that ABV (alcohol by volume) will directly translate into sugar levels.
 The higher the ABV, the more sugar that is in your spirit.
 The same goes for wine (or really any alcoholic beverage).
 When you’re shopping for a wine to enjoy that has less sugar in it, read the label.
 Look for a wine that has a lower ABV than 13.5%.
-Most Zinfandel’s have a higher ABV, usually around 14-17%, so you’ll want to avoid those.
+Most zinfandels have a higher ABV, usually around 14-17%, so you’ll want to avoid those.

-If you just want the “easy button,” for what to drink when you’re drinking but trying to avoid too much sugar, we’ve outlined some suggestions to sip on.
+If you just want the “easy button” for what to drink when you’re drinking but trying to avoid too much sugar, we’ve outlined some suggestions to sip on.

 Closerie Du Bailli Grande Reserve

 When shopping for wine that contains less sugar, a good guideline would be to find a vino on the dry side.
 Dry wines typically have less (or no) sugar added to sweeten the taste.
 Closerie Du Bailli Grand Reserve, a Bordeaux from our Sourced & Certified Collection, fits this rule of thumb.
 It is very dry, with a full body and has 13% ABV, also meaning it has less sugar.
-There is immense value in this wine with high-quality juice and a 90-point rating on the 2015 vintage from Wine Enthusiast.
+There is immense value in this wine with high-quality juice and a 90-point rating on the 2015 vintage from Wine Enthusiast

 Vignobles Bulliat Crémant de Bourgogne Brut Nature

-Vignobles Bulliat Crémant de Bourgogne is labelled as “Brut Nature” precisely meaning no sugar is added at all.
-This sparkling wine is made of 100% Chardonnay grapes that are hand-picked at an early stage and made by the méthode traditionnelle to produce extremely fine bubbles.
+Vignobles Bulliat Crémant de Bourgogne is labelled as “brut nature” precisely meaning no sugar is added at all.
+This sparkling wine is made of 100% chardonnay grapes that are hand-picked at an early stage and made by the méthode traditionnelle to produce extremely fine bubbles.
 If you are looking for a sugarless libation to add to your celebration, this is the wine you should choose.

 La Cappucinna Pinot Grigio